master131/BlockTheSpot/README.md

 ### Install/Uninstall:

 #### Easy Installation:
 [Download](https://github.com/master131/BlockTheSpot/raw/master/install.bat) and run install.bat.
 You don't need to download any other file.

+PS - It's not encrypted at all, it's a batch file with the mod embedded at the end (see the "MZ" header).
+You can always use the manual installation method.

 #### Manual Installation:
 [Download](https://github.com/master131/BlockTheSpot/raw/master/netutils.dll) and drop netutils.dll inside the Spotify installation folder (next to Spotify.exe).